 Earnings Preview: Quaker Chemical (KWR) Q4 Earnings Expected to Decline

-The market expects Quaker Chemical (KWR) to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended December 2019.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Wall Street expects a year-over-year decline in earnings on higher revenues when Quaker Chemical (KWR) reports results for the quarter ended December 2019.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call, it's worth handicapping the probability of a positive EPS surprise.